hpavlo/cinema-app/README.md

 1. Clone the project from GitHub
 3. Configure [`/resources/db.properties`](https://github.com/pavlogook/cinema-app/blob/main/src/main/resources/db.properties#L2) with your own URL, username, password and JDBC driver
 4. Configure Tomcat server (it is recommended to use [version 9.0.50](https://archive.apache.org/dist/tomcat/tomcat-9/v9.0.50/bin/))
+5. First user with the role of `ADMIN` will be created automatically with the following parameters: email - `admin@i.ua`, password - `admin123`
-5. Run and enjoy the program 😉
+6. Run and enjoy the program 😉

-## ✨ UML diagram
+## ✨ UML models diagram
 ![UML diagram](img/uml.png)